 If the individual is applying as an expert in the motion pictures and television industry, he/she must demonstrate “extraordinary achievement” evidenced by a degree of skill and recognition significantly above that ordinarily encountered to the extent that the applicant is recognized as outstanding, notable, or leading in the motion picture and/or television field.

 If the individual is applying as an expert in the arts, he/she must demonstrate “distinction” evidenced by a degree of skill and recognition substantially above that ordinarily encountered to the extent that the applicant is renowned, leading, or well-known in the field.

-The O-1 Visa may be granted for an initial 3 year period and can be extended indefinitely in 1 year increments.
-There is no legal limit to the amount of time a foreign national can remain in the US in O-1 status, and foreign nationals should be very careful if seeking US green card status while on an O Visa.
+All O-1 petitions must include extensive documentation of the aforementioned categories, as well as a consultation from the appropriate union or opinions from experts.
+The O-1 visa may be granted for an initial 3 year period and can be extended indefinitely in 1 year increments, unless the applicant can prove the occurrence of a “new event” which would entitle him/her to an additional 3 years in O-1 status.
+There is no legal limit to the amount of time a foreign national can remain in the US in O-1 status, and foreign nationals should be very careful if seeking US permanent resident (“green card”) status while on an O-1 visa.

 Filing O-1 Petitions

-A petition for O-1 status must first be filed with the US Citizenship and Immigration Services (USCIS) Regional Service Center within 4 months prior to the requested start date.
-An O-1 petition may take several months to be adjudicated, however, for an additional $1225 processing fee USCIS will adjudicate the petition in 15 days.
+A petition for O-1 status must first be filed with the US Citizenship and Immigration Services (USCIS) Regional Service Center no more than 6 months prior to the requested start date.
+An O-1 petition may take several months to be adjudicated, however, for an additional $1225 processing fee, USCIS will adjudicate the petition in 15 days.